Jaffa’s old charm

 Jaffa Promenade

 Often unknown to visitors, is the fact that the Tel Aviv Promenade goes through Jaffa as well.
 Here, it passes through the Jaffa port, the small Hamidron Park at the edge of the Ajami neighborhood, and ends at Givat Aliya beach.
 If you walk here from north to south, at the beginning of the trip, you will be able to view the old city overlooking the sea, in what looks like a postcard with a sweet view.
-Later, you will see colorful fishing boats in the harbor, a green slope with play facilities between Ajami and the sea, and at the end, you can bathe in one of the beautiful beaches of the city, which, like Jaffa as a whole, are places where people of all religions and cultures enjoy the sand and the water side by side.
+Afterwards – you will see colorful fishing boats in the harbor, a green slope with play facilities between Ajami and the sea, and at the end, you can bathe in one of the beautiful beaches of the city, which, like Jaffa as a whole, are places where people of all religions and cultures enjoy the sand and the water side by side.

 The Mosaic House